harrytucker/lego-scoreboard/README.md

 ## Setup
 Requirements:
 - Python 3.4+
-- Pip (should be installed with Python3.4)
+- Pip - Should be installed with Python3.4.
-- SQLite 3 (not required, but can be helpful for debugging database issues)
+- SQLite 3 - Not required, but can be helpful for debugging database issues.
+Python3 supports it out the box.

 Python3.3+ should provide access to the `venv` module for creating a virtual environment.
 However, some Linux distibutions tweaked the Python installation so you may need to install an additional package.
 Check your distibution for more details.